rishi2019194/triton-python-backend-nugraph3/README.md

 Step 4:
    Starting the triton server for sending inference request (models-folder should be accessible from within the container and should follow the triton-expected format.
 Also, first install all the libraries using pip/conda)
    1. Using same version of python as python-stub of triton (3.10) with all libraries are installed in base environment via pip

+      cd triton-python-backend-nugraph3/
-      tritonserver --model-repository triton-python-backend-nugraph3/gnn_models_check/
+      tritonserver --model-repository gnn_models_pip/

-   2. Using same version of python as python-stub of triton (3.10) with all libraries installed in numl environment via pip
+   3. Using same version of python as python-stub of triton (3.10) with all libraries installed in numl environment via pip

+      cd triton-python-backend-nugraph3/
-      tritonserver --model-repository triton-python-backend-nugraph3/gnn_models/
+      tritonserver --model-repository gnn_models/

 ## Using pip command